Military dictatorship: Democratization

 As authoritarian regimes, military dictatorships depend on the restriction of democracy to retain power.
 The centralization of power and the restriction of liberties such as freedom of speech and due process prevent democratic institutions from developing.
 Despite these restrictions, military dictatorships are more likely to democratize than other forms of dictatorship, particularly if power has not consolidated in the hands of a single officer.
-Public support for democracy is taken more seriously by military dictatorships than in other regimes, and public unrest may prompt a military dictatorship to initiate democratization.
-Human development is correlated with a society's capacity and desire for democracy, and in turn, with a military regime's willingness to relinquish power.
+Public support for democracy is taken more seriously by military dictatorships than in other regimes, and public unrest may prompt a military dictatorship to initiate democratization to avoid the risk of social or economic destabilization.
+Human development is correlated with a society's capacity and desire for democracy.
+In turn, human development correlates with a military regime's willingness to relinquish power.
 Urbanization and industrialization support the creation of a middle class that is better equipped for civic engagement.
 Democratization in regions with lower human development often result in joint civilian-military governance.

 The implementation of civilian government does not necessarily lead to democracy, as the military may continue to exert influence and rule in tandem with civilian leadership.
 Following democratization, a civilian government is immediately faced with the issue of military regulation and to establish civilian control of the military.
 Such policies must be implemented in a way that does not threaten the military or make the government appear unstable so as to avoid provoking further military intervention.
 The militarization of police can create long term stability issues after democratization, as military and civilian policing are not immediately compatible.
 The abolition of military police creates separate issues as it effectively creates mass unemployment of individuals trained in violence.
 Democracies borne from military dictatorships typically have higher homicide rates than those of other democracies.